 The i90 Scanner provides an interface between Bailey Network 90® IO and a Logix system using multiple EtherNet/IP class 1 connections.
 The i90 Scanner supports up to 34 Bailey® IOmodules and consumes 7 Logix IO connections.

-The i90 Scanner is configured using the Aparian Slate application which can be downloaded free of charge.
+The i90 Scanner is configured using the free Aparian Slate application which can be downloaded here.

 - IMASI02/NASI02 – 15 Channel Analog Input